Concert Bands Resources

 All incoming freshmen band members will be automatically placed in our freshmen Concert Band ensemble, which meets during period 4.
 Freshmen will be given an opportunity to audition for seating within the concert band once the year begins utilizing music from the first concert cycle.

-The 2019-2020 audition excerpts for Wind Symphony and Symphonic Band are derived from the Cycle 1 ILMEA etudes.
-Recordings, full excerpts, and Mp3s can be found on the ILMEA Resources page of this website.
+The 2022-2023 fall seating audition excerpts for Wind Symphony are derived from music for first cyle.
+Recordings, full excerpts, and Mp3s can be found at the link below.

-The 2019-2020 audition excerpts for Freshmen Concert Band are based on a piece from our first concert cycle (Vortex 2019).
+The 2022-2023 audition excerpts for P4 Symphonic Band Blue are based on a piece for our first concert cycle (March Diabolique).
 Excerpts and an mp3 are available at the link below!

 Congratulations on making the Evanston Township High School Wind Symphony.
 This is quite an honor - and a fantastic opportunity for you to enhance your skills as a musician.
 Below is the music for each of our concert cycles.
 Music may be added, removed, or exchanged at any time during the year, so keep this page bookmarked on your home computer and/or tablet/phone.

 Take care to listen to not only the assigned music for each concert cycle, but to the additional listening playlists below.
 It is important to build a frame of reference on each composer and time period, as well as build a strong sense of ensemble sonority and uniformity - skills that can only be honed through engaged rehearsals at ETHS combined with a healthy routine of listening to reference recordings.